ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 **2. Select the pair of tokens you wish to swap**, for example, ETH and DAI.
 Make sure you have funds in one of the two tokens.

-3. **Enter the amount of tokens you want to trade** and review the details of the transaction.
+**3. Enter the amount of tokens you want to trade** and review the details of the transaction.
 Check the exchange rate and any other fees to prevent ugly surprises.

-1. **Confirm the transaction.** The exchange will automatically calculate how many tokens you will get.
+**4. Confirm the transaction.** The exchange will automatically calculate how many tokens you will get.

-5. **Wait for the transaction to be processed**.
+**5. Wait for the transaction to be processed**.
 You can view the progress of the transaction on any blockchain explorer.
 This process should not take longer than 10 minutes.

-6. **You will automatically receive the swapped tokens in your wallet** once the transaction is processed.
+**6. You will automatically receive the swapped tokens in your wallet** once the transaction is processed.

 ### Frequently asked questions